 Watering and feeding: Plants should be watered thoroughly at planting time and then several times a week for the first month or so until they're established.
 Thereafter, they should be provided the equivalent of at least 1” of rain per week if nature doesn't take care of it for you.

 Harvesting: Berries begin to ripen in early summer and grow sweeter the longer they are allowed to mature on the plant.
 Pick the ripened berries when they are bright red and taste sweet.
 Growing instructions included.
 Tissue Cultured disease free guaranteed.
 Plants shipped are 12" tall.

 Super Sweet Kiwi 'Prolific' Kiwi, is a self-pollinating variety that is early ripening and produces abundant crops of medium to large, sweet and tasty fruit.
 The cultivar is sometimes used as a pollinator for other female cultivars.
 Fruits are flavorful with reddish/violet on the skin and flesh when ripe.
 Minimum chilling requirements; 300 hours.
 These Kiwi have smooth-skinned fruits so there is no need to peel the skin of the fruits unlike the fuzzy fruit species Actinidia deliciosa.
 Fruits vary in size and are similar to several varieties of grapes.
-Plant stems and fruit buds are more cold tolerant than the A. deliciosa species and are mainly grown in colder areas where the cold temperatures can range from 10ºF to -18ºF.
-Fruit flavors are of course different with every cultivar, similar to all fruits. .Zone 4 - 8, Self-pollinating.
-6" plant.
+Plant stems and fruit buds are more cold tolerant than the A. delicious species and are mainly grown in colder areas where the cold temperatures can range from 10ºF to -18ºF. . .Zone 4 - 8, Self-pollinating.
+6" plant ships Feb.
+14th.